mecid/mecid.github.io/_posts/2021-06-23-mastering-search-in-swiftui.md

 > To learn more about environment in SwiftUI, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 #### Suggestions
 Suggestions are a vital part of the excellent search experience, and SwiftUI gives us a very nice API that we can use to provide search suggestions to our users.
-The *searchable* view modifier has the optional *suggestions* parameter, which is a *@ViewBuilder* closure.
+The *searchSuggestions* view modifier allows us to pass a *@ViewBuilder* closure displaying search suggestions.
 Let's see how we can use it.

 ```swift
 struct ContentView: View {